 City Index Vs Phoenix Markets Email Support

 When trading CFDs, stocks, commodities, currencies, cryptocurrencies or any other financial instruments with either City Index or Phoenix Markets you will find Email support is also very useful.
-Sometimes you might have a more complex question that requires a specific part of the City Index or Phoenix Markets support team to give a satisfactory answer to.
-This is where email support with City Index and Phoenix Markets will be needed.
+Sometimes you might have a more complex question requiring a specific part of the City Index or Phoenix Markets support team to answer satisfactorily.
+Email support with City Index and Phoenix Markets will be needed.

 Both City Index and Phoenix Markets offer email support.

 Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either City Index or Phoenix Markets.
 We can get straight to the point, saving us time and frustration.

 Both City Index and Phoenix Markets offer phone support.

 Lets see how City Index and Phoenix Markets customer support compare side by side.

 City Index Vs Phoenix Markets Regulation and Licensing